Flame Fuse

 There are two major issues with this implementation:

-- The code for each behavior (position and color) is interwoven throughout the component.
+- The code for each behavior (movement and coloring) is interwoven throughout the component.
 To understand what a particular behavior ultimately does, you must read the entire component.

-- It is not easy or obvious how to extract the behavior to "bounce when colliding with walls" or "change colors when colliding with balls" for reuse in other components.
+- It is not easy or obvious how to extract the behavior to "move and bounce off walls" or "change colors while colliding" for reuse in other components.

 With Fuse